-

 138

 This section describes Trilinos packages that provide tools for spatial and temporal discretization of integro-differential equations.
-Most of Trilinos discretization efforts have been devoted to implement tools for mesh-based discretizations of partial differential equations (PDEs) with a focus on high-order finite elements.
-A notable exception is constituted by the research package Compadre, which provides tools for meshless approximation of linear operators that can be used for the discretization of differential equations and for data transfer.
+Most discretization efforts in Trilinos have been devoted to implementing tools for mesh-based discretizations of partial differential equations (PDEs) with a focus on high-order finite elements.
+A notable exception is the research package Compadre (Section~\ref{sec:compadre}), which provides tools for meshless approximation of linear operators that can be used for the discretization of differential equations and for data transfer.

-Trilinos discretization packages have been adopted by many applications addressing a wide range of physics problems, including solid mechanics, earth system modeling, semiconductor devices and electro-magnetics.
+Trilinos' discretization packages have been adopted by many applications addressing a wide range of physics problems, including solid mechanics, earth system modeling, semiconductor devices modeling, and electro-magnetics.
 These applications have taken different approaches in adopting Trilinos mesh-based discretization tools.
 The less intrusive approach is the adoption of Intrepid2 tools to perform local finite element assembly.
-The application has to manage the global assembly possibly using the DoFManager provided by Panzer and FE Crs matrix and vector structures provided by Tpetra.
+In this case, the application has to manage the global assembly, possibly using the \code{DoFManager} provided by Panzer, and FECrs matrix and vector structures provided by Tpetra.

-A more intrusive approach is to additionally use Phalanx package for managing dependencies of field evaluations in conjunction the the Thyra Model Evaluator and Sacado algorithmic differentiations, and, possibly Tempus for time integration.
-This approach is particularly useful when developing complex multiphysics problems because it allows easy re-use of computational kernels and automates the computation of Jacobian and sensitivities.
+A more intrusive approach is to additionally use the Phalanx package for managing dependencies of field evaluations in conjunction with the Thyra Model Evaluator and Sacado automatic differentiation, and possibly Tempus for time integration.
+This approach is particularly useful when developing solvers for complex multiphysics problems, because it allows easy re-use of computational kernels and automates the computation of Jacobians and sensitivities.

 The most intrusive approach is to build the application around the Panzer package, which provides all of the above, plus the handling of linear and nonlinear solvers and integrated constrained optimization capabilities.